OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - UIs: Fragments, RecyclerView items, and Activities are part of this class.
 All of them should have little data logic in them and should primarily focus on displaying information in their UIs.
 - ViewModels: These usually contain data and values that a UI can display, along with doing data processing.
-The data often takes the form of `MutableLiveData` or `LiveData`, which can be observed.
+The data often takes the form of `MutableStateFlow` or `StateFlow`, which can be observed.
 - Shared Objects: These are the fundamental building blocks of Auxio, and exist at the process level.
 These are usually retrieved using `getInstance` or a similar function.
 Shared Objects should be avoided in UIs, as their volatility can cause problems.
 Its better to use a ViewModel and their exposed data instead.